LivePersonInc/developer-center/pages/documents/RichMessaging/FacebookMessengerTemplates/Limitations.md

 * Navigation action - when navigation action button is tapped on Facebook Messenger templates, Google Maps will be displayed in Facebook webview with the structured content coordinates **location** and **not the exact address**.
 Important to consider this when using the navigation action.
 (This is currently in planed to be resolved in the next versions of msg-gw-facebook).

-* List template - Top_element_style in the List Facebook template will not be supported (will always be set to "Compact").

 * Generic and Button templates - Facebook "Default action" will not be supported.

 * Default message size is limited to 15,000K.
 Keep this in mind when building large templates.